boxcutter/kvm/docs/configure-bridged-networking.md

 ### Determine how the networking is configured on Ubuntu

 Ubuntu has multiple methods for persisting network configurations, so first you need to determine how the networking on your machine is configured.
+First check the current configuration with the `ip link` command to get an overview of how the networking is configured.
+Ultimiately everything in Linux is configured with the `ip` command, but unfortunately there is not one standard way to persist a network configuration across reboots.

 On Ubuntu, determine if the host interface is managed by `systemd-networkd` or `NetworkManager`.
 Usually if you are using Ubuntu Desktop, it's `NetworkManager`, and if you are using